Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn at Bottom of RampLeft Turn at Bottom of Ramp

 Here is where I have a strong opinion regarding the Camino route from here.
-The route now goes north through the heart of Cée, past many restaurants on the main square, the Praza Mercado.
+After the church, the route now goes north through the heart of Cée, past many restaurants on the main square, the Praza Mercado.
 We had lunch in the plaza and there is a nice supermarket to get supplies as well.

 However, for no reason that I could tell, other than to walk the pilgrimage traveler by as many hotels and cafés as possible, the Camino goes out of the way to the north, then west, then south once again, making a 3-sided rectangle, as you can see from our interactive map above.